Farmington High School (Utah)

 Farmington High School is a public school located in Farmington, Utah, United States.
 It is owned and operated by the Davis School District.
-The school name is the Farmington Phoenix (or Phoenices, the plural form of phoenix).
+The school mascot is the Phoenix.
 It opened during the 2018–19 school year and is the newest high school in Davis School District.

 History

 In the Fall of 2015, a voter approved bond of $298 million was set aside to alleviate crowding at Davis and Viewmont High Schools.
 After a controversial boundary drawing process and mascot name the school was completed July 2018 under budget and on time.

 Farmington opened during the 2018–19 school year.
 It opened as a 5A school and without seniors.
 The football team during the first year had an 8–2 record and finished 3rd in 5A Region 5.
 The Farmington Boys Basketball team finished with a 14–10 record in 5A Region 5.

 Awards

-Farmington has won multiple theater and basketball related awards, in addition to the construction project that built it.It also was runner-up in the 2022 Girl's Soccer 6A State Championship game.
+Farmington has won multiple theater- and basketball-related awards, in addition to the construction project that built it.
+It also was runner-up in the 2022 Girls' Soccer 6A State Championship game.
+The school also has a critically acclaimed drill team, the Nixelles, winning 5A state championships in 2020 and 2021 and 6A state championships in 2024 and 2025.